charlieellington/zebra/documentation/step5-content2.md

     -   Make sure the accordion is keyboard-accessible (Shadcn will handle ARIA roles) and that the trigger area is large enough for easy clicking on mobile (you might make the text a block-level button or add padding).

     -   The section should appear minimalist and informative.
-Consider using a small icon or emoji for each step if it adds clarity (e.g., a lightbulb for Workshops, a rocket for Launch) -- but this is optional and only if it matches the site's style.
-Keep it subtle if used.
+Keep it subtle and clean.

 -   **Responsive Behavior:** On small screens, each accordion item will occupy the full width.
 On desktop, since we are auto-expanding them, they will simply stack vertically showing all content.
 If the content for each step is short (a sentence or two), this will look like a brief 4-step outline.
 Verify that this section doesn't become too tall; if each item's text is lengthy, you might keep only the first item expanded on desktop by default instead of all four -- but per requirements, likely all should be visible.
 Test the interaction: collapsing and expanding should work on all devices (the default expanded state on desktop doesn't prevent users from collapsing if they want, since we set `type="multiple"` and can set `collapsible` true as needed).

 2\. **"Who I Help" -- Audience List Section**
 --------------------------------------------

 This block highlights the types of clients or audiences that Zebra Design serves (e.g. startup founders, SMEs, etc.), in a simple bullet list for quick scanning.
+Content is in documentation/content lines 21-31.

 -   **Component & Layout:** Create `WhoIHelpSection.tsx` and wrap in a `<section className="py-16 md:py-32">` as usual.
-You can include a small heading or intro line for context, like an `<h2>` "Who I Help" or a brief lead-in sentence (e.g. *"I collaborate with... "), styled in the same way as other section headings or subtitles.
+You can include a small heading or intro line for context, like an `<h2>` "Who I Help" or a brief lead-in sentence, styled in the same way as other section headings or subtitles.
 This could even be visually subtle (since the content is self-explanatory as a list).
 Below that, place an unordered list of the audience types.

 -   **List Markup:** Use a semantic `<ul>` with each audience category as an `<li>`.
 Apply Tailwind list utilities for styling: